-At St Michael’s Church of England Academy we place great importance on regular attendance at school as we know that missing school has a really detrimental impact on the progress that children make.
+At St Michael’s Church of England Academy we place great importance on regular attendance at the academy as we know that missing education has a really detrimental impact on the progress that children make.

 Regular attendance is a vital part of a child's academic and social success.
 The academy seeks to ensure that all its pupils receive a full-time education to make the most of their opportunities to realise their full potential.
 Staff work with pupils and their families to ensure each pupil attends school regularly and punctually.
 We can help with advice and support if you are experiencing any issues around attendance and punctuality.

-- Parents keeping children off school unnecessarily, e.g. shopping trips
+- Parents keeping children off unnecessarily, e.g. shopping trips

 - Absences which have never been properly explained

-Being on time for school is important to your child's education.
+Being on time is important to your child's education.
 If a child is persistently late, they miss the start of lessons which may have a negative impact on their learning, confidence and self-esteem.
 Lateness disrupts your child, their class and the staff working with them.
-School begins at 8.40, when the children come into school.
-Classroom doors close at 8.50, after which time children should enter through the main office.
+School begins at 8.40, when the children come into the academy.
+Classroom doors close at 8.50, after which time children should enter through the academy office.

 Being 5 minutes late every day will result in your child losing around three learning days a year.